The Ultimate 7 Day Malaysia Itinerary – 5 Different Ideas

 Tips for your 7 day Malaysia Itinerary

-• Pack light: with just one week in Malaysia, you’re going to be on the move a lot.
+• Pack light: With just one week in Malaysia, you’ll be on the move a lot.
 Be sure to pack light so you don’t have to carry too much.
 Malaysia is a hot and humid country, so you need light clothes to keep you cool.

-• Carry cash: many of Malaysia’s hawkers and smaller shops still only accept cash.
-The official currency in Malaysia is Malaysian Ringgit.
-There are ATMs around the country where you can withdraw cash.
+• Carry cash: Many of Malaysia’s hawkers and smaller shops still only accept cash.
+The official currency is the Malaysian Ringgit.
+ATMs are available around the country.

-• Book in advance: make sure to plan ahead for your seven days in Malaysia.
-As you only have a week, you don’t want to risk activities or transport being sold out.
+• Book in advance: Make sure to plan ahead for your seven days in Malaysia.
+You don’t want to risk activities or transport being sold out because you only have a week.
 Book everything ahead of time so you can do everything you want to do.

-• Tap water: you can’t drink the tap water in Malaysia.
+• Tap water: You can’t drink the tap water in Malaysia.
 Either buy a water filter such as Lifestraw or take a reusable bottle you can fill.
-I found most accommodations in Malaysia offered places where you can safely refill your water.
+I found most accommodations in Malaysia offer places where you can safely refill your water.

 Continue planning your trip to Malaysia with my other guides.